openSUSE/news-o-o/_posts/2020-05-20-Cloud-based-workers-for-openQA.md

 ![RPi3 and SabreLite](/assets/images/2020-05-20/RPi3_and_SabreLite.jpg "Raspberry Pi3 B/B+ and SabreLite boards")

-The only caveat is the developper mode which requires that the worker to be reachable from the openQA webui server at specific ports, so here, reachable on the Internet.
-Unfortunatly, this is not the case with current aarch64 remote workers.
+The only caveat is the developer mode which requires the worker to be reachable from the openQA web UI server at specific ports, so here, reachable on the Internet.
+Unfortunately, this is not the case with current aarch64 remote workers.

-For qemu based tests, KVM enabled systems are highly recommended, otherwise you will get very poor performances, about 10x ratio.
+For qemu based tests KVM enabled systems are highly recommended otherwise you will get very poor performances with runtimes about 10x slower compared to KVM enabled systems.
 So, you need to use bare metal instances or nested virtualization when available.

 Now, we will detail specific configurations to setup a remote cloud worker which has access only to the openQA API.